General Tso’s Chicken is saucy, juicy, and crispy with a thick sweet, and spicy sauce. Make it all in one dish in the comfort of your home.

 What’s the difference between General Tso’s chicken and Orange chicken?

 - At a quick glance, you might think these two dishes are the same.
-They are both chicken, they both have a sticky sauce, and they both have a sweet and sour type flavor.
+They are both chickens, they both have a sticky sauce, and they both have a sweet and sour type flavor.
 However, they do have some differences to keep in mind.

 - When you first look at both dishes, they do look similar; the cubes of crispy chicken and the sticky sauce are dark in color.
-The difference in appearance is that orange chicken is generally a lighter color due to using orange juice and not having the hoisin sauce like general Tso’s chicken.
+The difference in appearance is that orange chicken is generally a lighter color due to using orange juice and not having the hoisin sauce like General Tso’s chicken.

 General Tso’s Chicken